 Extra virgin olive oil - Olive oil has been used for thousands of years on skin.
 It has impressive health benefits on the inside and out.
 Consuming olive oil on a regular basis protects skin against oxidative stress and slows cell breakdown.

-Red wine - And finally my favorite beverage.
+Red wine - And my favorite beverage.
 I love everything about this most complex and mysterious drink.
 Red wine is high in resveratrol which helps skin cells against pre-mature aging, free radicals and acts as a powerful antioxidant.
+So cheers (in moderation) to healthy skin!

 Water - While this isn’t technically food, drinking ample amounts of water is the best way to keep skin looking hydrated.